Date: Saturday, March 2, 2019

 North Surrey Secondary School

 As a way of making our conference more inclusive and accessible for people with children and for people traveling, we are starting later in the day.
-In keeping with our theme of teaching for Justice and with Joy, we will start with a KEYNOTE and end with a PLAYNOTE!
+In keeping with our theme of teaching for Justice and with Joy, we started with a KEYNOTE and ended with a PLAYNOTE!

 Our students in both the US and Canada are being inundated with stories of death and disaster when they scroll through the oceans of information instantly available on their smartphones.
 Research shows that having constant access to this unending tide of bleak news is having an impact on our students’ mental health.
 There has been a significant rise in youth depression and despair.